 Everyone who is growing greens has some garden enemies.
-If you aren’t well protected your entire crops can be wiped out just in one night.
+If you aren’t well protected, rabbits can wipe out your entire crops in just one night.
 Yes, this happens when a cute fluffy bunny visits you.
 Except it’s not cute.
-Rabbit it’s a wild and always hungry animal who can do some severe damage to your landscape.
+A rabbit’s a wild and always hungry animal who can do some severe damage to your landscape.
 Unless you want to experience it by yourself, let me tell you more about how to keep rabbits out of your garden.

 Think Like a Rabbit

 To know how to deal with your enemy, you need to get to know it.
-Most of the rabbits’ species despite the area you live in, are acting pretty much the same.
-Especially when it comes to reproduction and living conditions.
-This means a quickly growing population in the open fields or fence edges nearby.
-Being very shy and easily scared rabbits come to feed at night.
+Despite the area you live in, most of the rabbits’ species act pretty much the same.
+Especially when it comes to reproduction and living conditions, this means a quickly growing population in the open fields or fence edges nearby.
+Being very shy and easily scared, rabbits come to feed at night.
 By choosing your plants or veggies are growing at the side of your property.
-Many of them are appealing for the rabbits dining menu, and if they are intrigued, they can explore further.
+Many of them are appealing to the rabbits’ dining menu, and if they are intrigued, they can explore further.

 Rabbit Attracting Plants

 If rabbits are hungry, they can, and they will probably eat anything green in your garden.
-But, they have some plant preferences based on the season, nutritive value or taste.
+But, they have some plant preferences based on the season, nutritional value, or taste.

 The menu list continues with herbs such as cilantro or parsley.
-If there is anything left after a harvest, they can even come in autumn or winter to finish their business.
+If anything is left after a harvest, they can even come in autumn or winter to finish their business.
 Hence, young rabbits are curious and tend to sample many plants until they find what they like the most.

 Rabbit Resistant Plants

 Even though rabbits are not very picky when it comes to their food, there are some plants rabbits don’t find very delicious.
 For example, they tend to avoid the intense smell, thorny plants, or members of the nightshade family.
-It includes vegetables such as onions, leeks, rhubarb, tomato, potatoes, or squash.
-Or herbs like basil, oregano, mint, tarragon, juniper.
-Some of the gardeners recommend to include these greens among others in your garden bed as a prevention to keep a rabbit away from testing your veggies.
 However, there is a high possibility they will eat around less enticing plants.
+It includes vegetables such as onions, leeks, rhubarb, tomatoes, potatoes, or squash.
+Or herbs like basil, oregano, mint, tarragon, and juniper.
+Some gardeners recommend including these greens, among others, in your garden bed as a prevention to keep a rabbit away from testing your veggies.

 Make Physical Barriers

 There is no more significant way to keep a rabbit away from your garden than making a physical barrier.
-To make reliable protection, you need to know a few things on how to build it effectively.
+To make reliable protection, you need to know a few things about building it effectively.

-When it comes to rabbit fencing, be aware that size, height, and the material of the fence matter equally.
+When it comes to rabbit fencing, be aware that the fence’s size, height, and material matter equally.
 Rabbits can chew through the plastic mesh, and the baby bunnies can squeeze through the gaps in a fence.
 They also are pretty good diggers, and they can burrow their way under your fence or jump over if it’s not tall enough.

 So, when thinking about the material, you should choose wire mesh or hardware cloth.
 Any other metal fencing material also works as long as the wire mesh is the one-inch gauge or smaller.
-If you are not familiar with rabbits’ species that are living in your region, you wouldn’t like to risk by making a fence that is small enough for these animals to jump over (some of the species can’t jump very high).
-However, to be on the safe side, I would recommend you choose a fence that is 3-4 feet tall.
+If you are not familiar with rabbits species living in your region, you wouldn’t like to risk making a small fence for these animals to jump over (some of the species can’t jump very high).
+However, to be on the safe side, I recommend you choose a fence 3-4 feet tall.

-To make your fence more secure, you should also think about burying your fencing material under the ground around the fenced area perimeter.
-To be more exact, L-shape fences here work very well.
+To make your fence more secure, you should also consider burying your fencing material under the ground around the perimeter of the fence.
 In this way, if rabbits start digging, they will run into your fence material underground.
 How deep should you bury it?
-As deep as you can, but it should be at least 6 inches.
+It should be as deep as you can, at least 6 inches.
+To be more exact, L-shape fences here work very well.

 Another important detail for you not to forget is the gate area.
 Make sure not to leave a gap along the edge of the gate for a rabbit to get through.
 You can overlap some pieces of wire mesh to make sure the fence is impenetrable.